ldv-klever/klever/docs/verifying_new_program.rst

 You should examine common :ref:`tutorial` beforehand since we will not duplicate its content here.
 Besides, it would be great if you will be familiar at least to some extent with other topics like :ref:`dev_decomposition_conf`, :ref:`dev_common_api_models` and :ref:`dev_req_specs`.
-Everything below should work well for the local production instance of Klever, but we recommend installing Klever in the development mode locally, especially if you are going to perform extra experiments.
+Everything below should work well for the :ref:`local production instance of Klever <local_deploy>`, but we recommend installing Klever in the development mode locally, especially if you are going to perform extra experiments.

 Preparing Build Base
 --------------------